AscendingPassage.com HOME PAGE.

 Decrepitude and crumbling and dust.
 In broad daylight, under the

-magnificent splendour of the life-giving sun, one realises clearly
+magnificent splendor of the life-giving Sun, one realises clearly

 that all here is dead, and dead since days which the imagination is